tgstation/tgstation-server/README.md

 - Keycloak
 - InvisionCommunity

+Gateway auth simply allows the users to authenticate with the service using the configuration you provide and have their impersonation token passed back to the client.
+An example of this is using GitHub gateway auth to allow clients to enumerate pull requests without getting rate limited.

 - `Telemetry:DisableVersionReporting`: Prevents you installation and the version you're using from being reported on the source repository's deployments list